surgicaI/search-engine-architecture/assignment4/README.md

     python -m assignment2.start
 * Use the following url in browser to test the results
     http://linserv2.cims.nyu.edu:55700/search?q=personalized
-* To change the number of index or document partitions, change in assignment2.inventory and in "assignment4.reformat_all.sh".
+* To change the number of index or document partitions, change in assignment2.inventory(also need to add ports and servers to index_server_ports and index_servers respectively) and in "assignment4.reformat_all.sh".
 Both the files should have same number of index partitions.
 Also they should have same number of document partitions.
 * To change the number of workers for map reduce, change in assignment3.inventory